katcipis/sophia/notes/bitcoin.md

 # Bitcoin

-From its inception I never got a strong appeal towards Bitcoin, probably because I like anarcho-capitalist skills, IDK, but even though I work in tech and I usually like digital things, there was always something off on it.
+From its inception I never got a strong appeal towards Bitcoin, probably because I lack anarcho-capitalist skills, IDK, but even though I work in tech and I usually like digital things, there was always something off about it.

 I realize now it is probably because of the pattern of someone being naive and trying to improve things and building tech for that, and then a lot of